BlinkID/blinkid-android/templatingAPI/templatingAPI.md

     /**
      * {@link DocumentClassifier} interface extends {@link android.os.Parcelable} so it can
-     * be sent via Intent inside {@link BlinkOCRRecognizerSettings}.
+     * be sent via Intent inside {@link DetectorRecognizerSettings}.
 In order to be able to
      * extract the classifier from {@link Parcel}, {@link #CREATOR} field must be defined.
      */
     public static final Creator<CroFrontIdClassifier> CREATOR = new Creator<CroFrontIdClassifier>() {